arnegrondahl/dcs-server-start/README.md

 # Start-DCS.ps1

-This script was written with the goal of having DCS Server automatically start when the machine itself has booted, or rebooted.
-I use the Windows Task Scheduler to run it.

-Uncomment any/all Write-Log lines to help troubleshooting if stuff breaks.
-Or add your own.
+Set to run when the Windows box boots up, it makes sure DCS Server starts with no human interaction.
+Use the Task Scheduler for example.

 It does the following:
 1) Checks "shared" directory (google drive for example) for mission files